morlfm/K-UI-Automation/README.md

 ## Improvements

-- We could also have fixtures separate by env because sometimes the test data could be specific for some cases
-- To run in the pipeline we should create our own image to not load resources directly from docker
+- To continuously run in the pipeline we should create our own image to not load resources directly from docker
 - The pipeline configures it is just a simple one, but we could have a bunch of necessary and mandatory improvements like cache and also especifying when to trigger the pipe with which rules and so on.
 - Tests results in a link but it could be on slack channel or so